This set of Fermentation Technology Multiple Choice Questions & Answers (MCQs) focuses on “Yeast Propagation”.

 d) 15 liters

-Explanation: The capacity of stainless steel flask used in the terminal laboratory stage is 25 liters.
+Explanation: The capacity of the stainless steel flask used in the terminal laboratory stage is 25 liters.
 The heavy gauge stainless steel is fitted with a number of ports passing through the top-plate assembly.
 However, the top-plate is removable for cleaning purposes.

 9. The vessels in the brewery propagation are operated under _____________ bar pressure.